 Aldabra Atoll, the world's largest raised atoll, is 680 mi/1,100 km southwest of Mahe and is often called a "living natural-history museum."

-A UNESCO World Heritage Site, is one of only two places in the world where giant tortoises are found naturally (the other is the Galapagos Islands) and is home to the very rare white-throated rail.
+A UNESCO World Heritage site, it is one of only two places in the world where giant tortoises are found naturally (the other is the Galapagos Islands) and is home to the rare white-throated rail.